 Fort Laramie History

-Fort Laramie was located at the Crossroads of a Nation Moving West.
-In 1834, where the Cheyenne and Arapaho traveled, traded and hunted, a fur trading post was created.
-Though it was not a military fort at first, it was called Fort William and soon became known as a place of safety, as settlers moved across the continent.
+Fort Laramie, Wyoming, was located at the Crossroads of a nation moving west.
+A fur trading post was created in 1834, where the Cheyenne and Arapaho traveled, traded, and hunted.
+Though it was not a military fort at first, it was called Fort William and soon became known as a place of safety as settlers moved across the continent.

 By the 1840s, wagon trains rested and re-supplied here, bound for Oregon, California, and Utah.
 In 1841, Fort John was constructed, replacing the original wooden stockade of Fort William.
 Built of adobe brick, Fort John stood on a bluff overlooking the Laramie River.
 It was named for John Sarpy, a partner in the American Fur Company, but was more commonly called Fort Laramie by employees and travelers.